The importance of plants

 The importance of fungi

-Fungi also provide extraordinarily powerful medicines that have revolutionized our health, with examples including antibiotics, immunosuppressants, and cholesterol medicine.
+Fungi also provide extraordinarily powerful medicines that have revolutionised our health, with examples including antibiotics, immunosuppressants, and cholesterol medicine.